Basic Information About the School Siting Guidelines

 - Designation of opportunities for public input; and

 View and print the Meaningful Public Involvement (PDF) (14 pp, 358K) section of the guidelines.

-This section also describes the opportunities for meaningful public involvement at different points throughout the school siting process Exhibit 2: Meaningful Public Involvement Points and Opportunities (PDF)(7 pp, 161K).
+Also, this exhibit describes the opportunities for meaningful public involvement at different points throughout the school siting process: Exhibit 2: Meaningful Public Involvement Points and Opportunities (PDF)(7 pp, 161K).